 Puppies are learning, puppies are fragile and you need to be patient with them.
 Puppies need time to process everything that is happening around them and adding stress to that will certainly not help.

-If they have an aggressive behaviour or any trait that needs to be removed as soon as possible, then, think about a dog shock collar or a gentler solution such as the dog spray collar.
+If they have aggressive behavior or any trait that needs to be removed as soon as possible, then, think about a dog shock collar or a gentler solution such as the dog spray collar.